 Of course there are countless twists on a cocktail like the non-alcoholic Gin Sour.
 The simple but ingenious recipe literally invites you to experiment.

 How about a sparkling Laori Fizz, for example?
 Or a non-alcoholic Tom Collins?

-More inspirations in the Salon
+More inspiration in the Salon

 Can't get enough of non-alcoholic sour cocktails?
 Then how about a non-alcoholic honey lavender sour.
 You can find the recipe here!